jnormington/mimiq/README.md

-The problem is not all web applications rescue the common scenarios adequately or another layer in the application expires else where - this app allows you to mimic these scenarios by altering the configuration of the application under test.
+The problem is not all web applications rescue the common scenarios adequately or another layer in the application expires else where - this app allows you to mimic these scenarios by altering the configuration of the application under test to point to this web application

-Generally playing with the firewall, denying outgoing connections as well as altering directly on the server to watch the outcome worked well - but have recently found this not to be a great way so this trys to make it a little easier.
+Generally playing with the firewall, denying outgoing connections as well as altering code directly on the server to watch the outcome worked well - but I have recently found this not to be a great way so this trys to make it a little easier.